Understanding the 14 drivers of employee engagement

 - In the office, create more informal spaces, as well as spaces that enable better collaboration to enable employees to communicate effectively, wherever they are

 4. Encourage freedom of opinions

-Building psychological safety at your organisation all starts with fostering a culture of mutual trust.
+Building psychological safety at your organization all starts with fostering a culture of mutual trust.

 5. Set clear and fair goals

 It’s difficult to know where you’re going without having a destination in mind — and it’s the same at work.
 When employees have a good understanding of what they expected to achieve and can judge their own performance, this enables them to fully apply themselves and do their best.

 - Set clear and realistic goals on a regular basis to help employees understand exactly what is expected of them, and how their performance will be measured.

 - Be sure to review their work and provide feedback if they ask — this will help you support them and adjust deadlines as necessary.

 6. Offer growth opportunities

 We know from our own data that employees are more likely to resign a role because they’re not feeling challenged.
 Personal and professional growth opportunities are the ultimate driving factors behind an employee’s desire to perform at a high level and thrive in a business.